+- Supply fan, exhaust fan (if equipped), tempering, and wheel are de-energized. - Outdoor air and Exhaust air dampers are closed after a 10 second delay.
+Recirculation air dampers spring open.

+OCCUPIED/UNOCCUPIED MODES: The

-- Supply fan, exhaust fan (if equipped), and tempering, are de-energized - Outdoor air dampers are closed.
-Recirculation air dampers spring open occupied/unoccupied modes: The microprocessor controller offers three modes of determining occupancy: a dry contact, the internal time clock or the BMS.
-When in the unoccupied mode, the unit can be configured to shut down, or cycle on to maintain the unoccupied room set points (night setback).
+microprocessor controller offers three modes of determining occupancy: a dry contact, the internal time clock or the BMS.
+When in the unoccupied mode, the unit can be configured to shut down, or cycle on to maintain the unoccupied room set points.
 The unit can be temporarily overridden to the occupied mode via a digital input or the keypad display.